Climate and Nature Crisis

 5. Legal & Regulatory Considerations

-• Accuracy and impartiality: Best practice regulators demand news to be accurate and impartial, but this does not require giving equal weight to unsupported claims; impartiality can be achieved by reflecting the weight of evidence.
+• Accuracy and impartiality: Most media complaints bodies include standards on accuracy, and in addition, broadcast media is required to be duly impartial.
+This does not require giving equal weight to unsupported claims; impartiality can be achieved by reflecting the weight of evidence.

 • Misleading content: Be cautious about graphics, headlines or framing that might misrepresent risks, timelines or the scale of impacts.

-• Commercial content: Clearly distinguish journalism from advertising, sponsored content, or opinion pieces.
-Especially where fossil fuel or high-emissions industries sponsor “green” messaging.
+• Commercial content: Some regulatory bodies require outlets to clearly distinguish journalism from advertising or sponsored content, especially where fossil fuel or high-emissions industries sponsor “green” messaging.

-• Hate speech and discrimination: Avoid material that blames or targets particular communities (e.g. migrants, specific countries) in ways that are xenophobic or racist rather than evidence-based.
+• Hate speech and discrimination: Avoid material that blames or targets particular communities (e.g. migrants, specific countries) in ways that are xenophobic or racist.

-• Refer to the relevant Editors’ Codes, the NUJ’s code, broadcasting codes, and advertising standards for specific obligations.
+(Refer to the relevant Standards Codes, broadcasting codes, and advertising standards for specific obligations.)

 6. Resources & Support